jahjam/2dgameengine/README.md

 TODOS:

-- Come up with a better way to assign Props their unique names as currently it's bloating the individual prop classes
 - Make the scripts map in Director take strings as the key and then you can pass constants instead of passing a class
 - Create the constant names for each Prop class within each class